 The term whiplash injury is used for a neck injury caused by a sudden movement of the head forwards, backwards or sideways.

-Most of the injuries happen in C-5 and C-6.
+Most of the injuries happen in C5 and C6 cervical vertebrae.

 A whiplash injury from an automobile accident is called a cervical acceleration-deceleration injury.
-Whiplash associated disorders sometimes includes injury to the brain
+Whiplash associated disorders sometimes include injury to the brain.

 The most common areas of the spine affected by whiplash are the neck and middle of the spine.
 Rear end collision in a motor vehicle is common cause of whiplash injury.
 Injury might also occur in kinematics may be roller coaster rides at an amusement park, skiing accidents, airplane travel, or simply from being hit, kicked or shaken.